marksmccann/froyo/docs/api/component.md

 -   type: `object`

 A user-defined object for storing references to component instances.
 Instances assigned to this property are automatically destroyed when the parent instance is destroyed.
+See ["Subcomponents"](../advanced/subcomponents.md) to learn more.

 ```js
 class Topping extends Component {